Raider Student Services

 Students must meet all degree requirements from one SOU catalog.
 This catalog may be chosen from the year students are first admitted and enrolled, or from any subsequent year of enrollment.
 For these purposes, “enrolled” means having earned credit at SOU as an admitted and degree-seeking student.
 At the time of graduation, the catalog chosen may be the current catalog, or any catalog from the immediately preceding seven academic years in which a student has taken courses for which they have earned a passing grade.
 Students readmitted after graduation (as graduate or post-baccalaureate students) may only choose from catalogs published the year of readmission or later.

 All curricula being pursued concurrently by a student (major, minor, concentration, certificate, etc.) must meet the requirements for the same catalog.
-In exceptional circumstances, the University may allow a student to pursue curricula on different catalogs or may allow an extension to allow a student to pursue curricula from an older catalog.

 Requirements in Major

 Students must meet all requirements for the major, including supportive coursework from the catalog chosen.
 However, departments that make significant changes in major requirements may establish alternative courses to meet those requirements. .